ryliu68/DJudge/README.md

 # DJudge: How Far Are We?
-Accessing the Discrepancies Between AI-synthesized Images and Natural Images through Multimodal Guidance
+Assessing the Discrepancies Between AI-synthesized Images and Natural Images through Multimodal Guidance

 ## Introduction

 This repository contains the PyTorch implementation for the paper "D-Judge： How Far Are We?
-Accessing the Discrepancies Between AI-synthesized Images and Natural Images through Multimodal Guidance".
+Assessing the Discrepancies Between AI-synthesized Images and Natural Images through Multimodal Guidance".

 ## Abstract